-A recent and possibly even normal event has an excessively negative effect.
-Adjustment disorder is marked by anxiety, reckless behavior, and a difficulty in "getting over it."
+A recent and possibly even expected event has an excessively negative effect.
+Adjustment disorder is marked by anxiety, reckless behavior, and difficulty in "getting over it."

 Adjustment disorder is an abnormal and excessive reaction to an identifiable life stressor.
 The reaction is more severe than would normally be expected and can result in significant impairment in social, occupational, or academic functioning.
 Symptoms must arise within three months of the onset of the stressor and last no longer than six months after the stressor has ended.

 The response may be linked to a single event (a flood or fire, marriage, divorce, starting school, a new job) or multiple events (marital problems or severe business difficulties).
 Stressors may be recurrent events (a child witnessing parents constantly fighting, chemotherapy, financial difficulties) or continuous (living in a crime-ridden neighborhood).